Michael Brosseau Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 17th in the league.

-- The Angels have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Angels have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs given up (28 total, one per game).
+- Angels pitchers combine to allow 28 total home runs at a clip of one per game (to rank 12th in the league).

-- Detmers (0-1) gets the starting nod for the Angels in his fifth start of the season.
-He's put together a 4.15 ERA in 21 2/3 innings pitched, with 25 strikeouts.

-- In his most recent appearance on Sunday against the Kansas City Royals, the lefty tossed 5 2/3 innings, allowing two earned runs while surrendering seven hits.
+- His most recent appearance came on Tuesday against the Oakland Athletics, when the lefty went five innings, surrendering seven earned runs while giving up eight hits.

-- The 23-year-old has put up an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
-Opponents are hitting .262 against him.
+- In four games this season, the 25-year-old has put up an ERA of 10.26, with 6.5 strikeouts per nine innings.
+Opponents are batting .382 against him.

 © 2023 Data Skrive.
 All rights reserved.